Frankfanwei/AI4Heath/README.md

   <summary>Data source and how do we prevent data exploitation?</summary>
   <br>
   <p>
 Our data originates from authentic inpatient records, which are anonymized using Generative Adversarial Networks (GANs) to preserve the original data distributions while ensuring patient confidentiality.
-To prevent data exploitation and enhance security, our API continuously generates unique, synthetic EHR sequences for validators, protecting against replay attacks.
+To prevent data exploitation and enhance security, our API continuously generates unique, synthetic electronic health record sequences for validators, protecting against replay attacks.
   </p>
 </details>